 Water conservation of the greywater inputs is easier to implement with fixtures that reduce the amount of water used.
 Low-flow shower roses reduce water flow from 12-15 L per minute to 9 L, or less, per minute.
 There's no point slowing the flow of water into a bath, it just takes longer to fill the bath to an appropriate level.
 It's easier to use less water in the bath.
 Over the hand-basin, an aerator fitted to the tap spout will give the illusion of a higher water flow and a lower water use will result.
 There are also replacement tap washers that make it more inconvenient to turn the tap on 'full-bore' with the resulting reduction in water use.

 In the laundry there are several methods of conserving water, but I do not advocate changing washing machines just to save a few dollars of water.
 See the section on washing machines before making any firm decision.
 And don't be conned by Government rebates!
 Do your sums first!
 Consider also the cost of energy used for a full wash.
 Some washing machines just large quantities of detergent, require hot water for the wash or just run for a long time, consuming energy.

 In many cases, you will find it is easier and environmentally sound to look at reducing water within the home through water conservation measures and collecting rainwater for use in the garden.
-Greywater reuse in many situations is "environmentally hazardous" and not very economical.
+Greywater re-use in many situations is "environmentally hazardous" and not very economical.
 You need to consider your situation carefully and don't be swayed by government imperatives......government won't compensate you when you kill your garden.
 A warm and fuzzy feeling is not a sound alternative to economic logic.

 POTENTIAL USES OF GREYWATER